crate/crate/docs/appendices/release-notes/unreleased.rst

   including the top level column name and path information of object elements.

 - Enabled the setting of most prototype methods for JavaScript Objects (e.g.
-  Array.prototype, Object.prototype) in User Defined Functions
+  Array.prototype, Object.prototype) in :ref:`user-defined functions <user-defined-functions>`

 Fixes
 =====